CreativeSDK/phonegap-plugin-csdk-user-auth/README.md

         // ...
     },

-    /* 2) Make a helper function to login to Creative Cloud */
+    /* 2) Make a helper function to log in to Creative Cloud */
     login: function() {

     	/* 2.a) Prep work for calling `.login()` */